JoannaBy/JoannaBy.github.io/_pages/publications.md

 ## Talks
 ### Invited talks
+* "What can be measured with stylometry?
+On language, creativity and numbers.", Bielefeld colloquium “digital linguistics / computational linguistics”, 12 X 2021, Bielefeld.
+* "The Voices of Doctor Who – How Stylometry Can be Useful in Revealing New Information About TV Series", for the seminars of the Centre for Digital Humanities at the University of Groningen, 9 III 2021, online.
 * "Direct speech for multilingual corpora some problems and one possible solution", SIG_DLS Workshop: Tool Criticism 3.0.
 Present, past, and future methods in Digital Literary Stylistics, ADHO Special Interest Group for Digital Literary Studies, 20 VII 2020, online.
 * "Literary Studies: Textual analysis and stylometry with WebSty", CLARIN Café III CLARIN for Researchers, 8 VII 2020, online.
 * "Stylometry in textual analysis and beyond", Colloquium in Digital Cultural Heritage, 22 I 2020, Köln.